Nyesha loves writing content about cooking & food recipes, restaurant reviews, movie reviews, television shows, weddings, and poetry.

 An inn right on the beach

-The event that seemingly brings Paul and Adrienne together, throwing them into each others arms, is a terrible storm that threatens to damage the majestic house that is being used as the inn.
+In Nights in Rodanthe the movie, the event that seemingly brings Paul and Adrienne together, throwing them into each other's arms, is a terrible storm that threatens to damage the majestic house that is being used as the inn.

 Paul and Adrienne scatter about the inn, boarding up windows and trying to shield the inn as efficiently as possible.
 Eventually they meet up in a room and just fall down in fright and exhaustion, seeking comfort with each other.